janu17th/ContraAD/readme.md

 2. `pip install -r requirements.txt`

-3. train and evaluate using the script under the `scripts` folder.
+3. train and evaluate using the script under the `scripts`  （Due to differences in GPUs number, machines, parameters, etc., there may be slight variations in the experimental results.） folder.

     ```bash